cheetah7027/Chakri/src/PWA-README.md

 ---

-**Made with ❤️ for JobMatch - Where jobs meet candidates, Tinder-style!**
+**Made with ❤️ for Chakri - Where jobs meet candidates, Tinder-style!**